ItsRatcha/labelingsystem/README.md

 ```

 ## Usage
-First add you huggingface API to the terminal
+First, add your Huggingface API to the terminal
 cmd:
 ```
 set HF_TOKEN=MYTOKEN